|Academic Term||Autumn Quarter|

 Thanks to the academic and social nature of the program as well as to its length, students are able to be fully immersed in a French-speaking environment, and experience living in one of France's most dynamic cities for four months.

-Students take classes on the campus of the University of Nantes (a longtime partner of the University of Washington, home to some 38000 students).
+Students take classes on the campus of the University of Nantes (a longtime partner of the University of Washington, home to some 38,000 students.)
 Classes take place at the i-FLE (Institute for French as a Foreign Language,) which is part of the SUL (Service Universitaire des Langues.)
-Language assessment at the beginning of the quarter allows for placement in CEFRL levels B1 through C2 (the CEFRL or Common European Framework of Reference for Languages is increasingly used worldwide to construct pedagogical approaches, allow for the assessment, measure progress as well as outcomes for students studying languages).
+Langage assessment at the beginning of the quarter allows for placement in CEFRL levels B1 through C2 (the CEFRL or Common European Framework of Reference for Languages is increasingly used worldwide to construct pedagogical approaches, allow for the assessment, measure progress as well as outcomes for students studying languages.)

-Returning Nantes students obtain 15 UW credits upon re-entry on the UW campus and can satisfy language or other requirements of a number of majors and minors (French minor and major, Linguistics minor and major, European Studies major, JSIS major, etc.).
-The 10 weeks + length of the program also satisfies study abroad requirements for majors such as European Studies.
+Students obtain 15 UW credits at the appropriate level and can satisfy language or other requirements of a number of majors and minors (French minor and major, Linguistics minor and major, European Studies major, JSIS major, etc.) The 10 weeks + length of the program also satisfies study abroad requirements for majors such as European Studies.

 Learning goals include: